particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker datasheet update 2023-11-20

+Added link to footprint Eagle CAD library, and also information on the restrict areas under the SoM to the [Tracker SoM datasheet](/reference/datasheets/tracker/tracker-som-datasheet/#footprint).

 ### Updated SKU status 2023-11-16

 | SKU | Description | Old | New |